gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 First, check the batch script and modify it necessarily.
-Here, I use an editor, nano, but you can use your preferred editior, or you can edit it at your local machine and upload it. **Modify the script according to your working directory.**
+Here, I use an editor, nano, but you can use your preferred editior, or you can edit it at your local machine and upload it. **Modify the script according to your working directory (modify the line starting "cd" to change the directory to your working directory).**

 ```sh
 nano ./Script/cutadapt.sbatch
 ```
-Modify the line starting "cd" to change the directory to your working directory.

 Then, go to the folder and submit a job.